macfarlane-dev/nvchad/README.md

 ## Installing Plugins

-The Lazy plugin is your plugin manager.
+### Lazy plugin manager

 Understanding the [Plugin Spec](https://github.com/folke/lazy.nvim) is essential to configuring plugins.

 * After cloning, sync plugin versions to lazy-lock.json with `:Lazy sync`
 * Use the `:Lazy` dashboard to install/update to latest versions/debug and more
 * Add, remove and configure plugins from the `lua/plugins` directory

+### Mason language manager

-Mason manages tooling such as LSP servers, DAP servers, linters, and formatters Read more at `:h mason`.
+Mason manages tooling for code completion (LSP servers), debuggers (DAP servers), linters, and formatters Read more at `:h mason`.

 * Install the default tools with `:MasonInstallAll`